Fed-up French Travellers Face Traffic Chaos Over Festive Period - UrduPoint

 While some unions support a single system, almost all reject a new "pivot age" of 64 -- beyond the legal retirement age of 62 -- which workers would have to reach to get a full pension.

+Macron will renounce the pension he will be entitled to as former president, the Elysee palace said Saturday.

+He will also not take his seat on the Constitutional Court, of which former presidents are members for life and receive an allowance of 13,500 Euros ($14,950) the Elysee added.

-- Heavy toll on business - They are hoping for a repeat of 1995, when the government backed down on pension reform after three weeks of metro and rail stoppages just before Christmas.
+- Heavy toll on business - The unions are hoping for a repeat of 1995 when the government backed down on pension reform after three weeks of metro and rail stoppages just before Christmas.

 Although the moderate UNSA union agreed, the hardline CGT and Force Ouvrier unions said they would not let up.

-This weekend, the last for Christmas shopping, the RATP Paris train operator said metro services would be "heavily reduced" on Sunday with only three driverless metro lines working.
+This weekend, the last for Christmas shopping, the RATP Paris train operator said metro services would be "heavily reduced" on Sunday with only two driverless metro lines working.